wolfpup-software/jackrabbit-js/JACKRABBIT.md

 # Jackrabbit

-A test runner without dependencies

-## Abstract

 Jackrabbit decouples tests from test runners.

 This lets developers focus on testing their code rather than investing time in esoteric domain knowledge.

 If a developer understands Javascript modules and POJOs, they are ready to write Jackrabbit tests.

-No more:

-- versioning
-- assertion libraries
-- dependency injections
-- BDD syntax

-Jackrabbit provides a test runner, but developers could create their own test runner and never change their tests.
+Jackrabbit provides a test runner.
+However, developers could use their own test runner and never need to change their tests.

 ## Jackrabbit Tests